KeramMarek/Ansible/notes.md

 ```

 ```
-If I want only "ahoj" I have to use variable like that arch_out.stdout
+If I want only "ahoj" I have to use variable like that arch_out.stdout.